Fer-Jg/TownyAdvanced-Spanish/Configuring-Metadata-in-Towns-and-Townblocks.md

 Check out [Plugins using Metadata](https://github.com/TownyAdvanced/Towny/wiki/Plugins-using-the-Towny-API#plugins-using-metadata)

 ### How to use the Metadata within the TownyAPI
 The API uses a data field system for storing metadata, which essentially works a key-value storage.
-Plugins will create their own unique keys, and store a persistent primitive value.
+Plugins will create their own unique keys, and store a persistent value.
+Towny comes equipped with several primitive data fields already that work out of the box.
+However, Towny also provides an API to create and store custom data fields that allow storing more than just primitive values.

-#### Anatomy of Data Fields
+#### List of Towny-Provided Data Fields
-- `CustomDataField`
+- `CustomDataField` (Base Class)
   - `IntegerDataField`
   - `StringDataField`
   - `BooleanDataField`
   - `DecimalDataField`
   - `LongDataField`

-Each of the data field hold a specific type of data that can be properly deserialized when towny loads.
+Each of the data fields hold a specific type of data that is properly deserialized when Towny loads.

 ### Parts of a `DataField`
 Each data field will essentially have three member variables: key, value, and label.